 |4 shutter flaps per second||3 shutter flaps per second|

 |340 shots per battery charge||700 shots per battery charge|

 |127 x 94 x 48 mm, 465 g||130 x 100 x 78 mm, 495 g|

 Body comparison: Sony A7R vs Canon 1100D

 An illustration of the physical size and weight of the Sony A7R and the Canon 1100D is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7R – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1100D is notably larger (9 percent) than the Sony A7R.
 Moreover, the 1100D is markedly heavier (6 percent) than the A7R.
 It is worth mentioning in this context that the A7R is splash and dust resistant, while the 1100D does not feature any corresponding weather-sealing.